Christian Chaney

-Christian Eric Chaney (born September 8, 1994) is an American soccer player who currently plays for Forward Madison FC in USL League One.
+Christian Eric Chaney (born September 8, 1994) is an American soccer player who currently plays for Charlotte Independence in USL League One.

 Career

 Chaney played college soccer at Fresno City College between 2011 and 2014.
 In the summer of 2012, Chaney played with Mexican side C.D.
 De los Altos as an amateur player.
 Chaney has also played with Premier Development League side Fresno Fuego, where was a candidate for the League MVP in 2016, after scoring 13 goals in 12 appearances.

 After appearing in a friendly for Fresno Fuego against Armenian side Ararat Yerevan, Chaney was signed by the Armenian Premier League club.

 Chaney returned to the United States when he signed with United Soccer League club Sacramento Republic on August 12, 2016.
 In September 2016, Chaney appeared for San Jose Earthquakes in a friendly match against C.F.
 Pachuca.

 Chaney signed with newly hometown USL club Fresno FC on December 6, 2017.

 Following a stint in Malta with Mosta F.C., Chaney returned to the United States on August 20, 2020, joining USL side Charlotte Independence.

 Chaney returned to Fresno on January 27, 2022, signing with USL League One expansion club Central Valley Fuego.

 Prior to the 2023 season, Chaney moved to fellow USL League One side Forward Madison FC.

+On March 12, 2025, Chaney was announced as a new signing for USL League One side Charlotte Independence.